 Can I eat with partial dentures?

 Partial dentures look and work exactly like natural teeth.
 It may take some time to become comfortable eating with them.
 Avoid hot drinks and eating whole fruits and sticky foods for the first few days.
 Flexible partial dentures will require some time to adjust to your diet.

 Can I sleep with partial prosthetics in my mouth?

 Because your bones and gums are sensitive, it is not recommended that you sleep with them.
 To ensure that food particles do not stick to your dentures, make sure you take them out at night.
-Proper oral hygiene is crucial to ensure that they last a long time.If you are looking for partial dentures service from a professional in Nashua, New Hampshire, call Dr. Amanda Smith, Dr. Judi Whitcomb, or Dr. Randy Viola with Nashua Cosmetic & Restorative Dentistry at (855) 363-3793 to schedule a consultation or appointment.
+Proper oral hygiene is crucial to ensure that they last a long time.If you are looking for partial dentures service from a professional in Nashua, New Hampshire, call Dr. Amanda Smith, Dr. Judi Whitcomb, and Dr. Nicole Byer with Nashua Cosmetic & Restorative Dentistry at (855) 363-3793 to schedule a consultation or appointment.
 Call today to get your partial dentures and restore your confidence and smile.